 How Can I Find Same-Day COVID Testing Near Me?

 Physicians Immediate Care doesn’t just provide same-day results from COVID testing.
-Our testing method provides results in under 15 minutes.
+Our testing methods provide results in under 15 minutes.
 If you’re wondering where to get a COVID rapid test, the answer is simple.
-Physicians Immediate Care offers rapid PCR COVID testing at over 50 locations in Illinois, Indiana, and Wisconsin.
-Just learn what to expect and make an appointment at a clinic near you today.
+Physicians Immediate Care offers rapid COVID testing at over 50 locations in Illinois, Indiana, and Wisconsin.

 No other urgent care has invested in patient and staff safety like Physicians Immediate Care.
 To protect against the spread of COVID-19 and other illnesses in our clinics, have implemented advanced clinic enhancements.
 These upgrades include state-of-the-art ventilation and air purification systems and UVC lights, which kill harmful microorganisms and assist with the deep cleaning of exam rooms.